libexpat/libexpat.github.io/content/pages/walkthrough1.md

 above if it doesn't find the name.
 If instead a non-zero number is passed, `sizeof(ELEMENT_TYPE)` in this case, it will create a new entry in the hash table for that name if necessary, and will allocate, zero and return that many bytes of memory as the entry.
+The first field in the memory is presumed to be a pointer, and will point to the key name when the memory is returned.  **DO NOT FIDDLE WITH THIS**, it is important to the way the hash tables work.

     :::c
     /* get the attributes from the tokenizer */